A good posture is not a static position. It is a state of balance that accounts for all factors that alter your functional balance.

 In another study of excessive kyphosis among elderly, scientists found that yoga significantly improves the degree of kyphosis (Greendale et al 2009).

 Moreover, it turns out that a powerful posture alters your hormone levels, with greater performance at job interviews as a result (Cuddy 2012).
-A confident position brings about new levels of energy that should not be underestimated.
+A confident position may bring about new levels of energy that should not be underestimated.

 A powerful posture may increase your performance in job interviews!